scr1104/Safest-Path/README.md

-# safestpath
+# safestpath - Currently in development
-Flutter app for finding the least dangerous path based on government crime data
+This flutter app finds the user the statistically safest path for walking in the Toronto Area.
-- Currently in development
+ - utilizing crime data from government sources such as the Toronto Police Service

 ## TODO
  - [x] implement basic map with self location